abarciauskas-bgse/promoter_discovery/README.md

 ### Additional experiments using String Similarity Measures

 String similarity measures have distributions for sequences of the same class that are distinct from distributions for different classes.
 This indicates these measures reveal the true class of a sequence when evaluated against sequences of each class.
-However as noted above these algorithms are slow and further development in a language other than python (java) may facilitate further experimentation
+However as noted above these algorithms are slow and further development in a language other than python as well as parallel processing may facilitate further experimentation.

 It would also likely be further revealling to add dimensions to the algorithms' scoring system so that a sequence is evaluated against multiple sequences from each class.